arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 ### 4.1 Background and Motivation

-Prompt injection has become a primary security concern for LLM-backed applications [1]–[3].
-Unlike classical input validation, the attack surface is linguistic: untrusted user text, retrieved documents, or tool outputs can be interpreted as instructions.
-Published taxonomies and corpora now support systematic measurement of detection methods [1], [2], [11].
-At the same time, application designers require defenses that are accurate enough to trust and fast enough to place in front of interactive chat [7], [11].
+Prompt injection defense, jailbreak detection, and broader LLM security have become primary concerns for production AI systems [1]–[3].
+Unlike classical input validation, the attack surface is linguistic: untrusted user text, retrieved documents (including indirect prompt injection in RAG pipelines), or tool outputs can be interpreted as instructions.
+Published taxonomies and corpora now support systematic measurement of detection and defense methods [1], [2], [11].
+At the same time, application designers require an AI gateway that is accurate enough to trust and fast enough to place in front of interactive chat [7], [11].

 ### 4.2 Problem Statement

 An LLM application cannot reliably separate trusted system instructions from untrusted user or retrieved text.
-An adversary may therefore override prior instructions, leak secrets, jailbreak safety policies, or invoke privileged tools [4]–[6].
+An adversary may therefore perform instruction override, system prompt extraction, data exfiltration, jailbreaking, or unsafe tool invocation [4]–[6].
 Ordinary sanitization is a weak fit for an open language interface [5].
-Many defenses either block benign technical questions or refuse the entire request and discard a legitimate goal wrapped inside attack wording [1], [7], [8].
+Many defenses either block benign technical questions or refuse the entire request and discard a legitimate user goal wrapped inside attack wording [1], [7], [8].

 ### 4.3 Research Aim and Objectives

 **Aim.**
-To design, implement, and evaluate an application-layer gateway that detects prompt injection with a three-SVM blend and mitigates blocked prompts by offering one safer request.
+To design, implement, and evaluate an application-layer **prompt-injection defense** based on a three-SVM blend, with **safe prompt mitigation** after a block.

 **Specific objectives.**

 1. Train three linear SVMs on complementary text views and fuse them with fixed, validation-selected weights.
 2. Keep later or optional stages off the decision path when they reduce held-out performance.
-3. Attach an intent-preserving rewrite after a block, without treating rewrite quality as a measured outcome.
+3. Attach safe prompt mitigation after a block—suggesting one safer alternative prompt—without treating mitigation quality as a measured outcome.
 4. Score the live decision on a frozen held-out test set and report contribution evidence for the blend components and normalizer on that same file.

 ### 4.4 Scope and Boundaries

-This report measures **offline detection** on labeled prompt text and describes the post-block rewrite module.
-It does **not** report adaptive attack success rates, human ratings of rewrite quality, or a leaderboard comparison against external detectors on this test file.
+This report measures **offline prompt-injection detection** on labeled prompt text and describes the post-block safe prompt mitigation module.
+It does **not** report adaptive attack success rates, human ratings of safe-prompt quality, or a leaderboard comparison against external detectors on this test file.
 Those experiments were not conducted.

 ### 4.5 Organization of the Report